-Minister of Communications and Digital Technologies, Stella Ndabeni-Abrahams, is calling for public comment on a proposed National Data and Cloud Policy.
+REPORT.
+Minister of Communications and Digital Technologies, Stella Ndabeni-Abrahams, called for public comment on a proposed National Data and Cloud Policy.

 According to the policy, the HPCDPC will provide cloud services for state entities, national departments, provinces, municipalities, metros, SOEs, universities, research centres, civil society organisations, and businesses registered in South Africa.

 SITA will drive the adoption of digital government services.

 - The policy proposal also states that a High-Performance Computing and Data Processing Centre (HPCDPC) should be established, which will include cloud computing capacity.

 - This HPCDPC will consolidate existing public funded data centres.

 - “The HPCDPC will leverage the existing computing capacity and technical capabilities of the CSIR and SITA, and will operate in conformance with international best practice,” the draft policy states.